Systems Performance: Enterprise and the Cloud, 2nd Edition (2020)

 Other activities of systems performance include benchmarking to evaluate systems, capacity planning, bottleneck elimination, and scalability analysis – so that you discover scalability limiters early, in time to fix them.

-This book introduces topics in an OS-agnostic way, then uses Linux as a primary example implementation.
+Topics are introduced in an OS-agnostic way, then Linux is covered as the primary example.

 This book is primarily for system administrators, system reliability engineers, performance engineers, support staff, and other operators in enterprise and cloud environments.
 It is also a useful reference for developers, database administrators, and web server administrators who would like to understand operating system and application performance.